 Once you have your owned media in place, it’s time to increase your reach, awareness, and distribution to lead people back to your home.

-We’re working backwards from owned media, so let’s talk about shared media next.
+We’re working backward from owned media, so let’s talk about shared media next.

 Use Shared Media for Distribution and Promotion